hpi-swa-teaching/Algernon-Launcher/packages/Algernon.package/ALGRepositoryType.class/README.md

-An ALGPackageType represents a Monticello repository.
+An ALGRepositoryType represents a Monticello repository.

 Instance Variables
 	repositoryPackage:		Object 		the parent package